Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Quantum correlations formalism

 For $\XtoDDbG$, $C$ conservation dictates that $C'_{\DDbSys} = -1$, thus $P'_{\DDbSys} = -1$, and $J'_{\DDbSys}$ is odd. $P$ conservation then also dictates that $L'_R$ is even.
 For example, since $J_\X = L'_R \oplus (J'_{\DDbSys} \oplus 1)$, if $J'_{\DDbSys} = 1$ then $L'_R = 0$ or $2$.

 The possibilities where ${J} {{}^{(}} ' {{}^{)}}_{\DDbSys} \leq 2$ are shown in \cref{table:angmomtable}.
-Due to the $\X$ mass being essentially the same as the sum of the $\D$ meson and $\Dst$ meson masses, it is reasonable to presume that the modes with higher angular momenta will be suppressed.
+Since the $\X$ mass is nearly the same as the sum of the $\D$ meson and $\Dst$ meson masses, it is reasonable to presume that the modes with higher angular momenta will be suppressed.